You are here

 In addition to Twitter and Facebook, there is also a so-called permalink with attached PubMed-ID for copying (chain symbol).

-On the Clinical Queries page (see also PubMed homepage under Find), you can limit your search to the study categories Therapy, Diagnosis, Prognosis, Clinical prediction guides, Etiology, earch Broad or Narrow under Clinical Study Categories before or after submitting your search terms, see screenshot.
+On the Clinical Queries page (see also PubMed homepage under Find), you can limit your search to the study categories Therapy, Diagnosis, Prognosis, Clinical prediction guides, Etiology, earch Broad or Narrow under Filter category Clinical Studies before or after submitting your search terms, see screenshot.

 The search strategies for these filters are linked.
 Further PubMed filters for Reviews, Qualitative, Costs and Economics can be found here.

 Thematic search with MeSH

 Note: Current articles are not yet indexed (this can take up to 6 months in individual cases, depending on the importance of the journal), neither are epubs ahead of print - these will appear later, possibly modified, in a magazine issue and will only then be indexed.
 There are also some journals from PubMed Central (about 2000) whose articles are listed in PubMed but not indexed.

 - MeSH in the detail view